The Non-universal Pseudo Phase-Space Density Profiles of Symphony Host Halos: INTRODUCTION

 \section{INTRODUCTION}

-The inner structure of dark matter halos is a key prediction of the cold dark matter (CDM) paradigm.
-In the standard cosmological picture, halos form through hierarchical gravitational collapse, continuously growing via mergers and the smooth accretion of surrounding material.
-Despite the complexity of this process, cosmological N-body simulations reveal that halos share remarkably similar internal structures \citep{1974ApJ...187..425P, 1978MNRAS.183..341W,Huss_1999, van_den_Bosch_2002}.
-Cosmological \textit{N}-body simulations show that the spherically averaged density profiles of halos are well described by simple functional forms such as the Navarro--Frenk--White (NFW; \citealt{1996ApJ...462..563N, Navarro_1997}) or Einasto profiles \citep{1965TrAlm...5...87E}, exhibiting only mild variations across halo mass and redshift \citep{dalal2010origindarkmatterhalo, Hjorth_2015, Wang_2020}.
+The inner structure of dark matter haloes is a key prediction of the cold dark matter (CDM) paradigm.
+In the standard cosmological picture, haloes form through hierarchical gravitational collapse, continuously growing via mergers and the smooth accretion of surrounding material.
+Despite the complexity of this process, cosmological N-body simulations reveal that haloes share remarkably similar internal structures \citep{1974ApJ...187..425P, 1978MNRAS.183..341W,Huss_1999, van_den_Bosch_2002}.
+Cosmological \textit{N}-body simulations show that the spherically averaged density profiles of haloes are well described by simple functional forms such as the Navarro--Frenk--White (NFW; \citealt{1996ApJ...462..563N, Navarro_1997}) or Einasto profiles \citep{1965TrAlm...5...87E}, exhibiting only mild variations across halo mass and redshift \citep{2010arXiv1010.2539D, Hjorth_2015, Wang_2020}.
 This structural similarity has motivated extensive efforts to understand the physics governing the emergence of universal halo structure (e.g., see \citealt{Zavala_2019} for a review).

-Beyond their spatial structure, dark matter halos also display unexpected universality in phase space.
+Beyond their spatial structure, dark matter haloes also display unexpected universality in phase space.
 A particularly striking aspect of halo dynamics is the so-called pseudo phase-space density profile (PPSD; \citealt{2001ApJ...563..483T}), defined as

-where $\rho$ is the dark matter mass density and $\sigma$ is the velocity dispersion.
+where $\rho$ is the dark matter mass density and $\sigma$ is the total or radial velocity dispersion (we will discuss this choice below).
 The PPSD connects spatial and kinematic structure: in collisionless systems, the fundamental invariant is the fine-grained phase-space density $f(\mathbf{x},\mathbf{v})$, which is conserved according to Liouville’s theorem~\citep{2008gady.book.....B}.
 Although $f$ cannot be directly observed or measured in simulations, the PPSD serves as a coarse-grained proxy of the true phase-space density $f$ and has been shown to trace the dominant structures in phase space \citep{Maciejewski_2009}.